 - Perceptive Content relies on the AMQP 0.9.1 protocol from RabbitMQ, which is enabled by default. - When utilizing Active-Active mode for Perceptive Content, you must configure multiple cluster nodes of RabbitMQ to achieve high availability for the system.
+We highly recommend that you follow RabbitMQ quidelines and configure clusters with an odd number of nodes.
 For more information, see the RabbitMQ Clustering Guide. - You are not required to share the same operating system or host machine for Perceptive Content and RabbitMQ.
-We recommend separate resources for RabbitMQ cluster nodes for the best high-availability and workload balancing. - You must configure RabbitMQ for privacy over data connections.
+We recommend separate resources for RabbitMQ cluster nodes for the best highavailability and workload balancing. - You must configure RabbitMQ for privacy over data connections.
 For more information, see the RabbitMQ Configuration Guide.